Makeover Documentation

 Common Mistakes when Hand-Coding:

-Not specifying the path when setting the Ini name. (see step 3 above.)
-Use
+- Not specifying the path when setting the Ini name. (see step 3

-my application, but now when I compile I get lots of errors.
+implementing it in my application, but now when I compile I get lots

 - My Multi-DLL, Legacy APP, GPF's on start-up if Makeover is used.